President Mirziyoyev showcases Uzbekistan’s reform progress, calls for closer regional co-operation for mutual advantage

 Mirziyoyev pointed to last year’s parliamentary election where new parties participated, and the development of both civil society and an independent media as achievements.
 The government has also adopted a policy of gender equality and hiring more women into positions of responsibility, the president said.
 “In our Parliament the number of women deputies has doubled,” Mirziyoyev said.

-“The human rights situation has also completely changed.
-The forced and child labour were fully abolished.
-The national Human Rights Strategy was adopted,” said Mirziyoyev.
+“The human rights situation has also completely changed, with forced and child labour fully abolished.
+A national Human Rights Strategy has also been adopted,” said Mirziyoyev.

 Despite the progress, Uzbekistan’s cotton industry – formerly the biggest money-maker in the country – remains under embargo, making it difficult for Uzbekistan to attract international investors.
 The government has introduced a radical ban on the export of raw cotton in the hope of pushing the business up the value chain into the production of textiles.
 International fashion houses, always looking for a way to cut costs, are very interested but investment remains stymied by the legacy problems in the sector.
 However, in September Uzbekistan scored its first major success with a joint venture to produce footwear for both Nike and Adidas.